 When the block of continental crust that would one day be called India separated from the supercontinent of Gondwana, it began drifting northwards towards the continent of Asia.
 It was a slow journey, no more than 80 millimetres per year.
 But there was plenty of time and for the next 100 million years or so India crept along on her raft of crust.
 Things were, however, about to get busy.

-In what is now the South Atlantic Ocean, India passed over a mantle plume: a place where molten magma rose in a great column from deep in the Earth.
+In what is now the South Atlantic Ocean, India passed over a mantle plume: a place where molten magma rose in a great column from deep within the Earth.
 As the continent passed slowly over the plume (which today still lies beneath the island of La Reunion), two things happened.
 Firstly, vast amounts of lava spewed out onto the subcontinent, covering the landscape with deep, alternating layers of basalt.
 And secondly, the heat from the fires beneath melted the underside of India’s crust, like a candle held over a flame.

 For tens of thousands of years the lava flooded out over the eastern side of India.
 Occasionally, the flows would subside for a time and wind-blown dust would accumulate in thin, bright layers.
 At other times, rivers and shallow seas would cover the lava flows, creating layers of fine gravels and beds of silty clays.
 Small organisms thrived in these waters and their remains became fossils.
 But then, the eruptions would begin again and these fine layers would be buried in successive layers of black, fine-grained basalt.